 In April 1994, Hillary Clinton's approval ratings fell to 44 percent.

-In September 1994, the Clinton health care plan was abandoned after failing to gather enough support in Congress.
+In September 1994, the Clinton health care plan was abandoned due to a lack of support in Congress.

-In 1994, the Republican Party negatively highlighted the Clinton health care plan in their campaign for the midterm elections, contributing to the Democrats' defeat.
+In 1994, the Republican Party negatively highlighted the Clinton health care plan in their campaign for the midterm elections.

-In September 1995, Hillary Clinton delivered a speech at the Fourth World Conference on Women in Beijing, forcefully denouncing practices that abused women worldwide, including within the People's Republic of China.
-During the speech, she famously declared that "it is no longer acceptable to discuss women's rights as separate from human rights".
+In September 1995, Hillary Clinton delivered a speech at the Fourth World Conference on Women in Beijing, forcefully arguing against practices that abused women worldwide and in China.
+She declared that women's rights should not be separated from human rights.

-In 1995, Hillary Clinton began publishing a weekly syndicated newspaper column titled "Talking It Over".
+In 1995, Hillary Clinton began publishing a weekly syndicated newspaper column titled "Talking It Over," focusing on her experiences and those of women, children, and families she met during her travels around the world.

-In 1995, writer Todd S. Purdum of The New York Times characterized Hillary Clinton as a Rorschach test.
+In 1995, writer Todd S. Purdum of The New York Times characterized Hillary Clinton as a Rorschach test, an assessment echoed by feminist writer and activist Betty Friedan.

-In January 1996, Hillary Clinton embarked on a ten-city book tour and made numerous television appearances to promote her new book, "It Takes a Village: And Other Lessons Children Teach Us".
-She was frequently questioned about her involvement in the Whitewater and Travelgate controversies during these appearances.
+In January 1996, Hillary Clinton embarked on a ten-city book tour and made television appearances to promote her book "It Takes a Village: And Other Lessons Children Teach Us," facing questions about the Whitewater and Travelgate controversies.

 On January 26, 1996, Hillary Clinton became the first spouse of a U.S. president to be subpoenaed to testify before a federal grand jury as part of the Whitewater controversy investigation.

-In 1996, Hillary Clinton supported the Welfare Reform Act of 1996 as the best political compromise available.
+In 1996, Hillary Clinton decided to support the Welfare Reform Act of 1996, as the best political compromise available.

-In 1997, Hillary Clinton initiated and shepherded the Adoption and Safe Families Act, which she regarded as her greatest accomplishment as the first lady.
+In 1997, Hillary Clinton initiated and shepherded the Adoption and Safe Families Act, which she considered her greatest achievement as First Lady.

 In 1997, Hillary Clinton played a leading role in promoting the creation of the State Children's Health Insurance Program.